Vancouver: Ethnicity

 Other Asian-origin groups that reside in Vancouver include Filipinos (5.9%), Japanese (1.7%), Korean (1.7%), West Asians (1.9%), as well as sizable communities of Vietnamese, Indonesians, and Cambodians.
 Despite increases in Latin American immigration to Vancouver in the 1980s and 1990s, recent immigration has been comparatively low.
-Although, growth in the Latino population arose in the late 2010s and early 2020s, and which largely consists of Mexicans, Salvadorans, and other groups.
+However, growth in the Latino population – which largely consists of Mexicans and Salvadorans – rose in the late 2010s and early 2020s.
 African immigration has been similarly stagnant (3.6% and 3.3% of total immigrant population, respectively).
 The black population of Vancouver is small in comparison to other Canadian major cities, making up 1.3 percent of the city.
 Hogan's Alley, a small area adjacent to Chinatown, just off Main Street at Prior, was once home to a significant black community.
-The Black population consists of Somalis, Jamaicans/Caribbeans, and other groups including those who descended from African Americans.
+The Black population consists of Somalis, Jamaicans/Caribbeans, and other groups, including those who descended from African Americans.
 The neighbourhood of Strathcona was the core of the city's Jewish community.
 In 1981, approximately 24 percent of the city population belonged to a visible minority group; at the same time, this proportion was roughly 14 percent for the entire metropolitan area.
 By 2016, the proportion in the city had grown to 52 percent.

 Prior to the Hong Kong diaspora of the 1990s, the largest non-British ethnic groups in the city were Irish and German, followed by Scandinavian, Italian, Ukrainian, Chinese, and Punjabi.
-From the mid-1950s until the 1980s, many Portuguese immigrants came to Vancouver and the city had the third-largest Portuguese population in Canada in 2001.
+From the mid-1950s until the 1980s, many Portuguese immigrants came to Vancouver, and the city had the third-largest Portuguese population in Canada in 2001.
 Eastern Europeans, including Russians, Czechs, Poles, Romanians and Hungarians began immigrating after the Soviet takeover of Eastern Europe after World War II.
 Greek immigration increased in the late 1960s and early '70s, with most settling in the Kitsilano area.
 Vancouver also has a significant aboriginal community of about 15,000 people.

+Sexual orientation and gender identity

 Vancouver has a large LGBT community, with a recognized gay male enclave focused in the West End neighbourhood of the downtown core, particularly along Davie Street, officially designated as Davie Village, though the gay community is omnipresent throughout West End and Yaletown areas.
 Vancouver is host to one of the country's largest annual pride parades.